 Additionally, our EMT members have extensive training in National Incident Management System (NIMS) and Incident Command System (ICS) allowing the campus to fully utilize the benefits of this nationally tested emergency response system.
 These plans also coordinate our interactions with off-campus emergency services.

 Officials at SUNY New Paltz have dedicated much time and attention toward the matter of Emergency Management and as a result, have designated an Emergency Operations Center and organized committees to continually fine-tune our emergency preparedness through efforts updating emergency communications, emergency response drills, and personal safety.

 If you become aware of a possible emergency situation, please call University Police at 911 or 2222 from any campus phone, or 845-257-2222 using a cell phone (for campus emergencies).

 If you have any questions regarding Emergency Management, please contact:

-Scott Schulte, Emergency Manager and Associate Director of Environmental Health & Safety
+Scott Schulte, Director of Emergency Management and Associate Director of Environmental Health & Safety